johnwalicki/IoT-AssetTracking-Perishable-Network-Blockchain/Node-RED/README.md

 During this workshop you will copy the flow from github and deploy it into your to Watson IoT / Node-RED Starter application running on IBM Cloud.

-These sevem flows perform the following functions:
+These seven flows perform the following functions:

-* **Initialize Blockchain and Node-RED** - Set some globals that drive all of the flows.
+* **Initialize Blockchain and Node-RED variables** - Set some globals that drive all of the flows.
 * **Control a Particle Electron** - A Node-RED Dashboard which enables / disables / configures a Particle Electron.
 * **Receive Particle Electron events** - subscribe to Particle Electron event handlers.
 * **Write Particle Electron data** to a Hyperledger Fabric Blockchain.